francesmx/CV/README.md

 # Frances Maxwell
-### Service Designer, Researcher & Information Architect with Full Stack Development Skills
+### User Experience & Service Designer with Full Stack Development Skills

 One of the most enthusiastic people you're likely to meet!
 I'm an all-round UX / Service Designer with skills in research, information architecture, usability, eye-tracking, structural and functional design, prototyping and development.